mriffler/UserManual/docs/source/pages/ProductGuide.rst

 Coordinate Reference Systems (CRS)
 **********************************
-The Mosaic Hub raster products are provided either projected in UTM(WGS84) or unprojected WGS84
+The Mosaic Hub raster products are provided either projected in UTM(WGS84) or unprojected using WGS84

 .. _utm: